Sanfeire/USBcopyaut/README.md

 If you want to contact me about anything you can writte to breakshacker2020@gmail.com

-If you want you can use the script with the binary cron wich is in the mayor part of the systems insted of using daemons
+If you want, you can use the script with the binary cron, wich is in the mayor part of the systems, insted of using daemons

 ![rickmortycool](https://user-images.githubusercontent.com/67929659/121566839-314ea780-ca1e-11eb-8ad4-5022b87b18dd.jpg)